b-crawl/bcrawl/README.md

   - Archaeologists start with a crate and a dusty tome.
 The tome reveals itself to be a random skill manual at XL 3, and when the manual is finished, the crate unlocks and gives the player a related artifact.
   - Necromancers start with Bolt of Draining.
   - 'Assassin' has been renamed to 'Rogue'.
+  - v1.1: Skalds have a reworked Ozocubu's Armour instead of Shroud of Golubria.

 #### Features
   - All items are automatically identified if the player has a rune.